 We will need to contact you in writing, and will write to you using the email address you have provided, or a postal address if you do not use email.
 Any contact information you provide will be included on your complaints form.
 A copy of this form may be sent to the publication when we have completed our assessment of your complaint.
 If your complaint is taken forward, the publication will need to contact you in writing.
 If there are contact details which you would like to provide to IPSO, but would not like to be passed to the publication, please note this when filling in the form.

-IPSO's independent complaints reviewer is Trish Haines.
+IPSO's independent complaints reviewer is Sarah Hamilton.
 Find out more about her and her role here.